 - Tax scenario #3: An international student who received scholarship or fellowship funds.

 I am an international student/scholar, and I had no earned income in 2015.
 Nor did I receive a W-2.

 What am I required to file?

-All students and scholars in F-1 and J-1 nonimmigrant status, and their F-2/J-2 dependents, are required to file the IRS Form 8843 regardless of whether they have income in the U.S. or not.
+All students in F-1 and J-1 students, and their F-2/J-2 dependents, are required to file the IRS Form 8843 regardless of whether they have income in the U.S. or not for the first 5 calendar years they are in the U.S. All J-1 non-students and their J-2 dependents, are required to file the IRS Form 8843 regardless of whether they have income in the U.S. or not for the first 2 calendar years they are in the U.S. in a 7-year period.
 Use Glacier Tax Prep to complete and mail your Form 8843.

 Anyone who received a W-2 should proceed to tax scenario #2.